 When overwhelmed by severe cravings, some people may attempt to extract heroin from used cotton balls, a practice called “shooting the cottons.”
 Using cotton balls in these ways is associated with cotton fever.

-Certain risks accompany heroin abuse no matter how the drug is abused.
+Certain risks accompany heroin use no matter how the drug is used.